Best javascript Destructuring assignment tutorials and examples

 var { id: newId } = employee;

-An object has a child object as shown below example.
+An object can have a child object, as shown in the example below.

 var employee = {